-What size conductors should I use?
-And, is there a simple table I can use for this high voltage earthing design?
-These are great questions that I'm often asked.
+There a simple table I can use for this HV high voltage earthing design project.
+These are great questions and often asked.
 This post answers these questions together with the choice of conductor materials and jointing method within a high voltage earthing design project.

 When considering Lightning, the same conductor above might also see a high-frequency component and which will impose yet another requirement.